Jaguar Mk I, 1958

 Jaguar Mk I, year 1958.
-Chassis (VIN) number S99071X DN, engine number LA1903-X, body number E1245X, gearbox number GBN2047X JS.
-A Heritage certificate is present, the original 3.4 Litre engine was exchanged for more powerful 3.8 Litre engine.
-Factory original fitted with overdrive.
+The original 3.4 Litre engine was exchanged for more powerful 3.8 Litre engine.
+Factory original fitted with overdrive, a Heritage certificate is present.
 Colour dark blue combined with a dark blue leather interior, dark blue carpet, and grey roof lining.
 This is a rare Jaguar Mk I saloon showing all the original details!
 The car was sold new in the USA, it was imported from California to the Netherlands in the year 1996, ands registered for road use in 2002.
 In 2018 the Jaguar was sold to the second Dutch owner.
 In the year 2018-2020 the car has received a lot of mechanical attention; many components were renewed, and the car is fully up to date.
 Invoices of all the improvements are present.
 This Jaguar Mk I is in a very good condition with slight signs of previous use.
 The interior wood, leather and other upholstery is wonderful and in excellent condition.
 The engine compartment is clean.
 The Jaguar is fitted with a Stainless-Steel exhaust, Lucas SFT 576 fog lamps and Vredestein Sprint Classic tyres.
 This Jaguar Mk I drives and handles superbly; a fantastic driver car!
 The 3.8 litre engine is powerful, the four-speed manual gearbox shifts precise, and the disc brakes on all four wheels slow the car down impressively.
 The sporty performance, combined with the great looks and the comfortable interior do justice to the classic Jaguar motto: Grace, Pace and Space.

 The Jaguar MK I and MK II are the most characteristic Jaguar saloons.
 Almost everybody recognizes the model unmistakably as a Jaguar.